oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Programming restrictions:

-- Any combination of metric groups can be configured simultaneously provided that all of them have different ${t}_metric_group_properties_t.domain.
+- Any combination of metric groups can be configured simultaneously provided that all of them have a different ${t}_metric_group_properties_t.domain.
 - MetricGroup must be active until ${t}MetricStreamerClose and the last ${t}CommandListAppendMetricQueryEnd completes.

 Collection
 ----------

-There are two modes of metrics collection supported: time-based and event-based.
+There are two modes of metrics collection supported: :ref:`time-based<time-based>` and :ref:`event-based<event-based>`.

 - Time-based collection is using a timer as well as other events to store data samples.
 A metric streamer interface is the software interface for configuration and collection.
 - Event-based collection is based on a pair of Begin/End events appended to command lists.
 A metric query interface is the software interface for configuration and collection.